transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 #### Capabilities
 {: #ibp-console-govern-capabilities}

-For a thorough look at what capabilities are how they work, check out [Channel capabilities](https://hyperledger-fabric.readthedocs.io/en/release-1.4/capabilities_concept.html){: external}.
+For a thorough look at what capabilities are how they work, check out [Channel capabilities](https://hyperledger-fabric.readthedocs.io/en/release-2.2/capabilities_concept.html){: external}.
 {: tip}

 The capability levels of a channel and the Fabric versions in the nodes on that channel must be coordinated in order for nodes and channels to function properly.
 That is because both nodes and capabilities work together to ensure that transactions are handled deterministically (that is, that all of the nodes process a transaction the same way).
 While the Fabric versions of a node are compatible with lower levels of capabilities, capabilities cannot be processed by lower levels of nodes.
+If a v1.4.x node attempts to read a configuration block containing a v2.x capability, the node will crash.
+For this reason, the console will attempt to ascertain the nodes that will be affected by a capability update and either warn you (or stop you) from updating a capability if it will cause a node to crash.
+More on this later.

+Because of this, all of the nodes in a channel must be at least at the level of the capabilities relevant to the node.
+Therefore, if the organizations in your channel want to "move to v2.0", this is in practice a two step process:

+1. Upgrade all of the nodes in the channel.
+For more information, check out [Upgrading to a new version of Fabric](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-upgrade).
+2. Update the relevant capabilities of the channel.
+Do not attempt to edit the capabilities until you are sure your nodes are at the appropriate Fabric versions.

 The `application` and `channel` capabilities are relevant to peers, while the `orderer` and `channel` capabilities are relevant to the ordering service.
 {: tip}